-Tomamu Ski Resort (¯ì][gg}, Hoshino Resort Tomamu), is a modern, high class ski resort in central Hokkaido, about 90 minutes by train south of Sapporo.
+Tomamu (トマム) is a modern, high class ski resort in central Hokkaido, about 90 minutes by train south of Sapporo.
 The resort covers two mountains and has a large selection of trails to choose from.
-In addition to beginner slopes and groomed trails, Tomamu has several courses aimed at enthusiast skiers including expert runs, a well maintained terrain park, and sanctioned tree skiing within resort boundaries (a rarity among Japanese ski resorts).
+In addition to beginner slopes and groomed trails, Tomamu has courses aimed at enthusiast skiers including expert runs, a well maintained terrain park, and sanctioned tree skiing within resort boundaries.

-Tomamu also offers a host of other activities such as snowmobiling, snow rafting, backcountry tours (including heli and cat skiing), cross country skiing, paraskiing, snowshoeing and dog sledding.
-Lessons are available for beginner skiers and snowboarders, and there is a large kid's snow park to entertain smaller children with ski lessons, a snow playground, sledding and snow boat rides.
+Tomamu also offers a host of other activities such as snowmobiling, snow rafting, snowshoeing and curling.
+Lessons are available for beginner skiers and snowboarders, and there is a kid's snow park to entertain smaller children with ski lessons, a snow playground and sledding.

-Tomamu is an attractive destination for a multi day ski trip.
-It has a major resort feel with everything staying guests need available around the resort's three hotels at the base of the slopes, including a large indoor wave pool, modern hot spring facilities, spa and massage services and several nice restaurants.
+Tomamu is an attractive destination for a multi-day ski trip.
+It offers multiple accommodation options, including skyscraper hotels by Hoshino Resort and the all-inclusive Club Med Tomamu.
+The resort also offers a large indoor wave pool, modern hot spring facilities, spa and massage services and several nice restaurants.
 Free shuttle buses provide transportation between the resort's different areas.

 In the evenings, pay a visit to Tomamu's illuminated Ice Village, a collection of domes constructed entirely of snow and ice.
 The domes house a bar, shop, wedding chapel, hotel (with one room) and a workshop for ice-related hands-on experiences.
 There is also an ice skate rink.
 The village is free to enter for staying resort guests but costs a small admission fee for non-staying visitors.